txlog/.github/profile/CONTRIBUTING.md

 If you have any questions or need guidance along the way, feel free to open an issue or reach out to the project maintainers.

-**Thank you for your interest in making Package Transaction History even better!**
+**Thank you for your interest in making Package Transaction Log even better!**